h1ddenpr0cess20/tetrisnake/README.md

 # tetrisnake
-a Snake/Tetris hybrid browswer game I made with o3 and grok 3
+a Snake/Tetris hybrid browser game I made with o3 and grok 3